|Email Application||Yes (U.S. Citizens)|

 - Manage post-operative complications such as endometritis, wound infection, delayed post-partum hemorrhage, and ileus.

-- Understand indications and complications of performing operative vacuum assisted vaginal deliveries.
+- Understand the indications and complications of performing operative vacuum-assisted vaginal deliveries.

 - Perform dilation and curettage with an understanding of indications, risks, and complications.